munnaeebd/knowledge/README.md

 ```
 ## Linux Load Average
 ```
 A normal load average for Linux depends on the number of CPUs and cores the system has.
 Dual-CPU systems can handle more concurrent processes, resulting in a lower load average.
 However, if a system runs more processes than it has CPUs, the average load increases.

 The number of cores also affects the load average.
 A high load average with a low number of cores indicates an overwhelmed system.
 On the other hand, a low load average with a high number of cores means that the system has spare capacity and is able to manage more processes.
 Generally, a load average of less than the number of CPU cores is normal, as it means there are enough resources for all processes to run smoothly.

 For example, in a quad-core CPU system, a load average of less than 4 is normal.
 However, if the load average is consistently above the number of CPU cores, it indicates that the system is under a heavy load.

 On the other hand, a load average of 0 doesn't mean the system is idle.
 It is possible the system runs background processes or tasks.

+Interpreting Load Average:
+A load average of 1.0 per CPU core means the system is fully utilized but not overloaded.
+A load average greater than the number of CPU cores indicates potential overloading, where some processes might be waiting for CPU resources.
+For example, on a 4-core system:

+A load average of 4.0 means the CPU is fully utilized.
+A load average of 6.0 means that, on average, 2 processes are waiting for CPU time.
 ```